Assistant Professor of Systems Engineering

 Note to Prospective Students

-If you are searching for an advisor for a graduate degree in Systems Engineering (on-campus or off-campus), please send me an email with the following: (1) CV including any research products, (2) a general research outline appropriate for the degree sought (MS or PhD), and (3) a statement of your application area of interest and how its associated design challenges align with my research interests.
+If you are searching for an advisor for a graduate degree in Systems Engineering (on-campus or distance), please send me an email with the following:

 I frequently have select projects for motivated undergraduates in the areas of modeling, optimization, and algorithms for engineering design.
-These projects typically require some coding experience (primarily done in MATLAB) but do not require a specific degree program (e.g., mechanical, electrical, civil, etc.).
-These projects will help develop broadly applicable research skills.
+These projects typically require some coding experience (primarily done in MATLAB but experience in other languages is also acceptable).
+These projects will help develop broadly applicable research skills and do not require a specific degree program (e.g., mechanical, electrical, civil, etc.).
 Please see my research website for up-to-date project descriptions and how to inquire.

 Honors and Awards